auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 The more complex an environment, the more entropy it has.
 The more entropy the more possible sequences of paths lead to a state, the less certain we can be about the actual path.
 Every moment is meaningful because each moment is the _true path_ leading to the next.
 Out of all the astronomical possibilities each moment is the _ground truth_ of what happened.
 We are privileged to observe the moment, to live it.
 Future observers can only wonder and guess.

-I recommend The Great Courses _The Meaning of Life: Perspectives from the World's Great Intellectual Traditions_ by Professor Jay L. Garfield, particularly his lecture on the Buddha.
-The below is referenced from lecture 34 on His Holiness the Dalai Lama XIV.

-### 3 types of the interdependence

-Causal factors:

-Objective meaning, the meaning of cause and effect.
-We can have a mapping of one cause to one effect, or multiple causes to one effect, or one to multiple, or multiple to multiple.

-Part-whole:

-The interdependence of structures.
-We experience part-whole interdependence as self-organized dissipative structure.
-Each part of you is a cell, but a person is not a cell.
-A person is the whole of one body.
-We have an influence on each cell and each cell has an influence on us.
-Much of this interdependence is a function of how our bodies are organized.
-The influence is about energy flow.
-How you breathe changes the function of your cells.
-Top-down control is the whole influencing the parts.
-Bottom-up control is the parts influencing the whole.
-In ecosystems, as the complexity increases the parts become more dependent on the whole.

-Conceptual imputation:

-Imputation is filling in missing data.
-We smooth over reality to make our processing more comfortable.
-Imputation works because our outcomes are still accurate or effective.
-Concepts are ideas.
-Conceptual imputation is when we have learned an idea which covers the gaps of reality, raw data.